shukriadams/arewedown/README.md

 ## Features

 - Simple to configure with just a few lines of text in a single YML file.
-- No databases or dependencies on other services
+- No databases or dependencies on other services.
-- Tests HTTP status, along with a growing list of other useful queries.
+- Does HTTP status checks, Ping, Docker container status and more.
 - Sends alerts via email (SMTP), Slack and others coming.
 - Can be extended with your own test scripts using shell scripts, Javascript (NodeJS) or Python3 scripts.
 - Runs on x86 and ARM (Docker containers are built for both)